Proven-Paradox/shaper-system/Handbook.md

 You can draw energy from your body to fuel your abilities.
 You may use your Toughness in place of your Mind to determine your MP.

 #### Everlasting
-At the beginning of every turn, you regain HP equal to your Toughness.
+At the [Round End](#round-end) of every turn, you regain HP equal to your Toughness.
 If you ever reach zero HP, you cease regaining HP until you are given healing from another source.
 //Scaling?

 #### Finesse Caster